 There are also emerging industry challenges to consider as new and emerging asset classes become more important to clients.
 The universe of investment options is becoming increasingly broad.
 More investible assets are in a form that platforms (that feed data to the spreadsheets) may not support, such as bitcoin and unlisted property trusts.
 Hence, more client assets are being held off-platform.
 In other cases, assets are held across several platforms, sometimes being categorised in different ways, rubbing up against the firm’s or even each client’s investment philosophy.

 This implies that firms need to categorise client investments in a way that works for their investment philosophy and specific client base.
-They need a consolidated, multi-platform (including off-platform) portfolio management solution, that can tailor to the firm and each individual client.
+They need a consolidated, multi-platform (including off-platform) portfolio control system solution, that can tailor to the firm and each individual client.

-As the business grows and more spreadsheets are generated, there is a complex web of external data/price feeds and manual data entry tasks to be managed.
-Inconvenience aside, these are material process, data entry and operator risks requiring diligent oversight.
+As the business grows and more spreadsheets are generated, there is a complex web of external data/price feeds and manual data entry tasks to be managed, often without the control checkpoints or measures that clients and regulators would expect.
+Inconvenience aside, these are material processes, data entry and operator risks requiring diligent oversight and checks.

 Then something happens that the business hasn’t planned for.
 The team member who created the system leaves the firm.
 A formula is inputted incorrectly.
 A data entry mistake impacts a client.
 Or, simply, the process becomes too big to manage.